 Nat Stuckey & Connie Smith "Young Love" (RCA, 1969) (LP)

 Moderately goofy, but fairly solid, countrypolitan.
 Stuckey does okay on this one -- in fact, I'd say he did better while working with Smith than he did on many of his solo albums.
-And even with the occassional wah-wah guitar or studio frill, Smith also gets in some good licks on this album.
+And even with the occasional wah-wah guitar or studio frill, Smith also gets in some good licks on this album.
 Not earthshaking, but not complete drek, either.

 Nat Stuckey "New Country Roads" (RCA, 1969) (LP)